heavyai/heavydb/docs/source/overview/index.rst

 The `Query Execution` section provides a high-level overview of how a query is executed by the OmniSci server.

-At a high-level, all queries made to the server pass through the Thrift_ `sql_execute` endpoint.
-Once the query string is received, it is then parsed, yielding a relational algebra tree.
-This relational algebra tree is then optimized and prepared for execution on either the CPU or the GPU.
-From here, the optimized relational algebra is consumed by then codegen step, which produces code suitable for executing the query on the target device.
+At a high-level, all SQL queries made to the server pass through the Thrift_ `sql_execute` endpoint.
+The query string is passed to Apache Calcite_ for parsing and cost-based optimization, yielding an optimized relational algebra tree.
+This relational algebra tree is then passed through OmniSci-specific optimization passes and translated into an OmniSCi-specific abstract syntax tree (AST).

-A `ResultSet` is returned by the execution and is converted to the corresponding `TResultSet` Thrift type before returning.
+The AST provides all the information neccessary to generate native machine code for query execution on the target device.
+Execution then occurs in parallel on the target device, with device results being aggregated and reduced into a final `ResultSet` for each query step.

 The sections following provide in-depth details on each of the stages involved in executing a query.